 Aside from connecting our social media accounts, blogging is the only part of Inbound that we put time into.
 The only money spent was for a “basic” HubSpot account (at the time $200/month).

-Seven months later our grade was up to 85, we ranked on page one of Google for our market, and our website had attracted enough new clients through organic search traffic (free!) to pay my full-time salary for the year.
-It was the most incredible thing I’d experienced in my career, and why I’ve invested significant time and money to become a certified Silver-tier HubSpot partner and the HubSpot User Group leader for Brooklyn, NY (join us for a meet-up!).
+Six months later our grade was up to 85, we ranked on page one of Google for our market, and our website had attracted enough new clients through organic search traffic (free!) to pay my full-time salary for the year.
+It was the most incredible thing I’d experienced in my career, and I finally found a reason to love marketing.

-Most recently I’ve decided to go all in with my HubSpot Partner Agency, Lovable Marketing, leaving a role in the Fintech industry as Director of Integrated Marketing and Editor-in-Chief, where I led a whip-smart team responsible for content, video, social media, email campaigns, webinars, events, PR and more.
+Most recently I’ve gone all-in with my own HubSpot Partner Agency, Lovable Marketing, leaving a role in the Fintech industry where I was Director of Integrated Marketing and led a whip-smart team responsible for content, web development, social media, email campaigns, webinars, events, PR and more.

-Contact me to learn more, and let’s see how we can work together to reach your inbound marketing goals in 2017!
+Put 30 minutes on my calendar, and let’s see how we can work together to reach your inbound marketing goals.